-In this article, we’re going to show you how to start running PySpark applications inside of Docker containers, by going through a step-by-step tutorial with code examples (see github).
+In this article, we’re going to show you how to start running PySpark applications inside of Docker containers, by going through a step-by-step tutorial with code examples.

 There are multiple motivations for running Spark application inside of Docker container, we covered them in our article “Spark & Docker – Your Dev Workflow Just Got 10x Faster”:

 At Data Mechanics we maintain a fleet of Docker images which come built-in with a series of useful libraries like the data connectors to data lakes, data warehouses, streaming data sources, and more.
-You can read more about these images here, and download them for free on Dockerhub.
+You can download these images for free on Dockerhub.

 In this tutorial, we’ll walk you through the process of building a new Docker image from one of our base images, adding new dependencies, and testing the functionality you have installed by using the Koalas library and writing some data to a postgres Database.